 Below this section you will find the Eigenvalue Solver Settings:

-- Mass Control: Decide what idealized mass system to attribute to your structure during seismic analysis
+- Mass Control: Decide what idealized mass system to attribute to your structure during the seismic analysis

 - Eigenvalue Analysis Method: Choose which algorithm you would like to solve for the eigenvalues